Frequently Asked Questions

 The number of shares determines the voting power of the shareholder as well as the proportionate share of the operating expenses of the co-op that will be charged to the shareholder (the maintenance fee).

-I’m interested in one of the apartments listed on your web site.
+I’m interested in one of the apartments available for sale in the co-op.
 Can I make an appointment to see it?
 How do I go about purchasing shares in the co-op?

 The process can be distilled pretty much as follows:

-• Contact the owner of the apartment you’re interested in or the owner’s representative.
-Their names and phone numbers or e-mail addresses are listed on the apartments available for sale page.
+• Contact the owner of the apartment you’re interested in or the owner’s real estate agent.

 • Visit the apartment and check it out carefully.